tj-wells/coti-docker-method/README.md

 # Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.
-- Thanks to GeordieR, whose scripts helped me develop this installation method using Docker.
+- Thanks to GeordieR, whose scripts assisted in developing this installation method using Docker.
 - Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.

 # STAY COTI

 Stay Coti. ️‍🔥

 If you have questions, I hang out a lot on twitter <a href="https://twitter.com/tomjwells">@tomjwells</a>.
-Come say hi and talk Coti!
+Come and say hi and talk Coti!